ycm-core/YouCompleteMe/README.md

 ###### macOS

-_If_ you have installed a Homebrew Python, see this [_FAQ_](#i-have-a-homebrew-python-andor-macvim-cant-compilesigabrt-when-starting) for details.
+YouCompleteMe is supported using system python on macOS, so no installation is required.
+However, _If_ you have installed a Homebrew Python, see this [_FAQ_](#i-have-a-homebrew-python-andor-macvim-cant-compilesigabrt-when-starting) for details.